laurabpaulsen/emotions_dkpol/README.md

 ## Acknowledgements
-Thanks to Sara and Stine and their emoDynamics project for being the source of inspiration for this project.
+Thanks to Sara Møller Østergaard and Stine Nyhus and their emoDynamics project for being the source of inspiration for this project.
 Thanks to Center for Humanities computing for developing the newsFluxus package.